morozovars/imfd_fimrware/README.md

 ## How to debug?

 1. Debug system.
-System supports general debugging with all features supported by IDE: breakpoints, terminal (by printf), watch, callstack, etc.
-By pressing on In addition [SEGGER SystemView](https://www.segger.com/products/development-tools/systemview/) can be used to discover RTOS operating.
+System supports general debugging with all features supported by IDE: breakpoints, terminal (by printf), watch, callstack, etc. In addition [SEGGER SystemView](https://www.segger.com/products/development-tools/systemview/) can be used to discover RTOS operating.
-2. Debug algorithm.
-System also sends some additional debug data obtains on following algorithm states: FFT computation, GMV computation.
+1. Debug algorithm.
+System also sends some additional debug data, which obtains on following algorithm states: FFT computation, GMV computation.
 Sending of these data arrays controlled in *[sources/application/thread_dsp.c](sources/application/thread_dsp.c)* in *process_measurements()* function.
-Also system support
+Also system support command "CHANGE IFR OF DEBUG GMV" which allow to set another IFR (Information Frequency Range) of the algorithm.

 ## Repo structure